-We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Ayala Land, Inc. and its subsidiaries as at December 31, 2020 and 2019, and for each of the three years in the period ended December 31, 2020, included in this Form 17-A and have issued our report thereon dated February 23, 2021.
-Our audits were made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
-The schedules listed in the Index to the Consolidated Financial Statements and Supplementary Schedules are the responsibility of the Group's management.
-These schedules are presented for purposes of complying with the Revised Securities Regulation Code Rule 68, and are not part of the basic consolidated financial statements.
-These schedules have been subjected to the auditing procedures applied in the audit of the basic consolidated financial statements and, in our opinion, fairly state, in all material respects, the financial information required to be set forth therein in relation to the basic consolidated financial statements taken as a whole.
+We have audited in accordance with Philippine Standards on Auditing, the financial statements of Ayala Land, Inc. (the Parent Company) as at December 31, 2020 and 2019, and have issued our report thereon dated February 23, 2021.
+Our audits were made for the purpose of forming an opinion on the basic parent company financial statements taken as a whole.
+The accompanying Schedule of Reconciliation of Retained Earnings Available for Dividend Declaration is the responsibility of the Parent Company's management.
+This schedule is presented for purposes of complying with the Revised Securities Regulation Code Rule 68, and is not part of the basic parent company financial statements.
+This has been subjected to the auditing procedures applied in the audit of the basic parent company financial statements and, in our opinion, fairly state, in all material respects, the financial information required to be set forth therein in relation to the basic parent company financial statements taken as a whole.